goblinhack/c-plus-plus-serializer/README.md

 on the data when it is read back in, so make sure your serializer and deserializers match perfectly.
 Example usege:

+The data is saved in raw binary format, hence this is only loadable on the same architecture that it is saved in.

 To serialize:

 <pre>